Are there any adjustments that need to be made to the LCHF diet for women once they are pregnant? And if so, what do you do?

 LCHF and pregnancy

 Are there any adjustments that need to be made in the LCHF diet for women once they are pregnant?
-My daughter has been on the Lchf for 7 months and is wondering if there are any implications concerning development of the fetus.
+My daughter has been on the LCHF for seven months and is wondering if there are any implications concerning development of the fetus.

 No significant adjustments.
 The only change is to have food intake about every 2 hours, at least 150-200 calories to prevent hypoglycemia due to the increased insulin resistance of pregnancy.